Sea pottery

-Sea pottery (also known as "sea china" or "sea porcelain" or "beach pottery") is pottery which is broken into worn pieces and shards and found on beaches along oceans or large lakes.
+Sea pottery (also known as sea china, sea porcelain or beach pottery) is pottery that is broken into worn pieces and shards and found on beaches along oceans or large lakes.
 Sea pottery has been tumbled and smoothed by the water and sand, creating small pieces of smooth, frosted pottery.
 It is often collected with more common sea glass by beachcombers.

 Origins

-Sea pottery originates from pottery, including earthenware, stoneware and porcelain which breaks into smaller pieces and is smoothed by the acidity and motion of an ocean or lake, the sand or grit polishes the edges like a natural tumbler.
-Much of the sea pottery in the United Kingdom and United States originated from discarded 18th and 19th century porcelain made in Europe and America.
+Sea pottery originates from pottery, including earthenware, stoneware and porcelain which breaks into smaller pieces and is smoothed by the acidity and motion of an ocean or lake.
+The sand or grit polishes the edges like a natural tumbler.
 Some sea pottery contains discernible patterns, such as flowers, figures, historic places and scenes, or hallmarks, factory stamps and dates which allow the pottery to be dated using pottery reference guides.

-Uses
+Sea pottery shards can give insights into historical trade routes, manufacturing techniques, and daily life in previous centuries.
+Pottery pieces can be traced back to specific manufacturers and periods, providing information for historians and archaeologists.
+As an example of the significance of sea pottery in global history, there is an abundance of sea pottery, or "Chaney," buried in the beaches of St. Croix in the US Virgin Islands.
+The term "Chaney" blends "china" and "money," referencing the broken pieces of European pottery brought over by colonial powers including, England, France, the Netherlands, and Denmark.
+These shards ended up in the earth through various means: discarded by sailors avoiding taxes, shattered in rituals rooted in European traditions, tossed away as plantation refuse, or trampled into the ground during nineteenth-century labor uprisings.
+Chaney is a layered symbol of colonialism, ownership, and historical disruption.

+Collectors

+Collecting sea pottery has become a popular hobby among beachcombers and collectors, with finds being valued not only for their aesthetic appeal but also for the historical context they provide.